Quote of the Moment:

 Pet owners, veterinarians and their staff and service dog handlers are among this group of vulnerable companion pet lovers.
 Humans outlive their pets and as part of their responsibility often have to make and act upon hard decisions.
 Decisions such as when do I end my pet's life?
 Veterinarians and their staff perform frequent euthanasias that eventually takes a toll.
 Service dog handlers have to endure retiring their faithfully trained service dogs at least several times in the handler's lifetime.

-When you are experiencing the intense pain that comes from the responsibility of being a pet owner or pet professional, I will give you the tools to help and support you through the hard times.
+When you are experiencing the intense pain that comes from the responsibility of being a service dog handler, pet guardian or animal professional, I will give you the tools to help and support you through the hard times.
 Good people should not have to suffer from being Dog's/Cat's Best Friend.